ainnnnn9/Financial-Stock-Insight-Tool/README.md

 # 📊 Financial & Stock Insight Tool
-# Project Overview
+# 1. Problem & User
-This project is an interactive financial analysis tool built using Python and Streamlit.
-It allows users to explore stock price trends, view key indicators, and gain a basic understanding of company performance using market data.
+This project is designed for accounting students who want a simple way to observe company performance using market data.
-# Motivation
-Accounting students often focus on financial statements such as income statements and balance sheets.
-However, stock market data also reflects how the market evaluates a company’s performance.
+While accounting focuses on financial statements, stock price trends also reflect how the market evaluates a company.
-This project aims to provide a simple tool that helps users connect financial knowledge with market behaviour, offering an additional perspective for understanding companies.
-# Target Users
-- Accounting students
-- Beginners in financial analysis
-- Users who want a quick overview of stock performance
-# Dataset
+# 2. Data
-Data is retrieved using the yfinance API (Yahoo Finance).
+The data is retrieved using the yfinance API (Yahoo Finance).
-Access date: April 2026
+Access date: April 2026.
+Key variable used: daily closing price.
-# Key Features
+# 3. Methods
+- Retrieve stock data using Python (yfinance)
+- Clean and organise time-series data
-- 📈 Interactive stock price visualization
+- Visualise stock price trends using Plotly
-- 🏢 Company name display
-- 📊 Key indicators (average price, volatility, current price)
+- Calculate basic indicators (average price, volatility, current price)
-- 📅 Flexible time selection (including custom date range)
-- 💡 Basic interpretation of stock behaviour
+# 4. Key Findings
+- Stock prices show different levels of volatility over time
+- The current price relative to average price can indicate recent performance
+- Visual trends help users quickly understand market behaviour
-# How to Run the Project
+# 5. How to Run
 1. Install required packages:
    pip install streamlit yfinance plotly pandas

-2. Run the application:
+2. Run the app:
    python -m streamlit run app.py
+# 6. Product Link / Demo
+GitHub Repository:

+This project runs locally using Streamlit.
+The app can be launched using the command above.
-# Project Structure
+# 7. Project Structure
-- app.py: Main Streamlit application
+- app.py: main interactive tool
-- notebook.ipynb: Data exploration and testing
+- notebook.ipynb: data exploration and testing
+- README.md: project documentation
+# 8. Limitations & Future Improvements
+- Only basic indicators are included
+- No integration with financial statements yet
+- Future improvements could include financial ratios or multi-company comparison
-# Notes
+# 9. Notes
 This tool provides simplified analysis for learning purposes and does not represent professional financial advice.